aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 Sometimes the extensions are added into their own separate configuration file which is then included from the php.ini file.
 These additional files will usually be under the `conf.d` directory.

-Manually add them if they are not anywhere in the php.ini file or in separate files in the conf.d directory.
+If they are not anywhere in the php.ini file or in separate files in the conf.d directory then manually add them.

-Also make sure the installation directory is configured properly in the php.ini file for the php version the extension is added to by following instructions in the next section.
+Also make sure the extension installation directory setting is in the php.ini file by following instructions in the next section.

+It should point to the directory for the php version the extension is added to.

 ## The pecl installation directory

-The directory where the php extensions are installed:
+Show the directory where the php extensions are installed:

 ```bash
 pecl config-get ext_dir